-To make a zero turn to the right, pull the right lever back beyond neutral while holding the left lever slightly ahead of neutral.
+To make a zero turn to the right, pull the right lever back beyond the neutral position while holding the left lever slightly ahead of the neutral position.

 Pulling the levers back from the neutral position will cause the respective drive wheels to rotate in a reverse direction (spring tension can be felt when moving into reverse from neutral).